sarahkw/dockerize-gift/README.md

 # dockerize GNU gift

+ Dockerize GNU gift and also a sample MRML client.
+This lets you quickly get something up and running.

 ## Directory tree

 - PHP_Gift_2004-10-07 is the 'monosock' MRML client found on archive.org, with changes to make it run on modern PHP